 So what is Open Source?

-In Software terms, open source refers to a software which has it’s source code freely available on the Internet to download.
+In Software terms, open source refers to software that has its source code freely available on the Internet to download.
 In comparison, the source code for proprietary commercial software is usually a closely guarded secret of the company.

 Open source software is distributed under different types of licenses such as LGPL, GNU, BSD, Apache, etc. In nearly all these cases the software can be used without paying a fee.
 It should be noted that sometimes large organizations distribute the source code, such as Apache, Open Office, Mozilla, etc.